ROCm/rocm-install-on-linux/docs/install/3rd-party/flashinfer-install.rst

 Use a prebuilt Docker image with FlashInfer pre-installed
 --------------------------------------------------------------------------------------

-Docker is the recommended method to set up a FlashInfer environment, and it avoids potential installation issues.
+Docker is the recommended method to set up a FlashInfer environment, as it avoids potential installation issues.
 The tested, prebuilt image includes FlashInfer, PyTorch, ROCm, and other dependencies.